77-qiqi-wang/77-qiqi-wang.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD candidate at the University of Auckland.
-I'm currently studying Natural Language Processing (NLP), and Artificial Intellengice for Law (or called LegalAI).
-Specifically, I'm very interested in making legal paperwork become smarter, more efficient, and less manpower.
+I'm a PhD candidate at the University of Auckland, currently studying Natural Language Processing (NLP) and Artificial Intelligence for Law (also known as LegalAI).
+Specifically, I'm very interested in making legal paperwork smarter, more efficient, and less reliant on manpower.

 Education
 ======